-We’ve already done a detailed review clearing up some of the confusion behind healthcare administration vs. healthcare information technology so let’s focus on what a medical admin does on a daily basis.
-We’re breaking it all down from basic job duties to the major differences by location so you can decide if it’s the career for you.
+We’ve broken down everything you need to know from basic job duties to the major differences by location so you can decide if it’s the career for you.

 Medical administrative assistants, or medical secretaries, perform administrative functions for a hospital or clinic through their knowledge of medical terminology and applications.
 They can work in a variety of roles and locations with job titles ranging from unit secretary or medical office specialist to patient coordinator.